silvestrodecaro/microsoft-account-creator/README.md

 ```sh
 USE_PROXY: false
 ```
-to true and your proxy credentials.
+to true and set your proxy credentials.

 ### Recovery Email